 Any treatment decisions that an OSA patient makes need to be done while consulting with their sleep doctor and primary care physician.
 Once you’ve made the decision to use an oral appliance, Dr. Eversgerd can work with your primary care physician to ensure optimal treatment results.
 Whenever an oral appliance is used it’s very important that it’s positioned correctly so that it precisely maintains your airway and provides good oxygen flow.

-Oral Appliance Fittings for Obstructive Sleep Apnea
+Oral Appliance Fittings Treatment for Obstructive Sleep Apnea

 OSA not only interferes with normal sleep patterns, it can also be quite dangerous.
 If you have been diagnosed with OSA in the Mandeville, LA, area but can’t tolerate a CPAP machine, Dr. Eversgerd is trained to help fit patients with the oral appliance (CPAP alternative) that’s right for them.
-To schedule a sleep apnea consultation appointment today, please call Allure Dental at: (985) 951-2220.
+To schedule a sleep apnea consultation appointment today, please contact us and call Allure Dental at: (985) 951-2220.